jonase/eastwood/README.next.md

+### Check consistency of namespace and file names

+When doing `require` or `use` on a namespace like `foo.bar.baz-tests`, it is searched for in the Java classpath in a file named `foo/bar/baz_tests.clj` (on Unix-like systems) or `foo\bar\baz_tests.clj` (on Windows).
+Dots become path separator characters and dashes become underscores.

+Such a file will normally have an `ns` form with the specified namespace.
+If it does not match the file it is in, then undesirable things can happen.
+For example, `require` could fail to find the namespace, or Leiningen could fail to run the tests defined in a test namespace.

+Eastwood checks all Clojure files in `:source-paths` and `:test-paths` when starting up (or only one of them, if only one is specified in the `:namespaces` sequence in the command options).
+If there are any mismatches between file names and the namespace names in the `ns` forms, an error message will be printed and no linting will be done at all.
+This helps avoid some cases of printing error messages that make it difficult to determine what went wrong.
+Fix the problems indicated and try again.

 ### `:bad-arglists` - arglists that does not match the actual number of arguments that a function/macro was defined to take